 We can call the new flow "Sync Inventory Data", and while we're at it we can rename "Flow 1" to "Sync Customer Data".

 Each "Sync Data" flow can be developed as you would normally develop an integration.
 You can read about developing integrations on the building integrations docs article.

 Config variables are shared between flows.
 That lets us enter Progix or Acme ERP authentication information just once when configuring an instance of the integration.
 If we open up the Configuration Wizard Designer by clicking Configuration Wizard, we can customize the deployment experience for our support team members and customers.
 Let's go ahead and add headings and some config variables and that will be required for the various flows in the integration:

 Each flow has its own unique webhook URL and can be tested independently from the other flow.
 To test a flow, we can swap over to the flow we'd like to test by clicking the name of the current flow on the top left of the integration designer drawer, select the flow we'd like to test Then, we can click SAVE & RUN TEST.

 Running a test in one flow will not invoke the other flow(s).

 At this point, we have two working flows that can process data from Acme ERP.
 We could stop development here, and whenever we deploy an instance of this integration we could manually enter in the Webhook URLs that the instance is assigned into Acme ERP.

-I'd like to create those webhooks programmatically, instead.
+We'd like to create those webhooks programmatically, instead.
 Let's create a third flow and call it "Initialization" that sets up those webhooks within Acme ERP.
 Like last time, we'll add a new flow, and give it a name and description.

 Our "Initialization" flow will have two steps - one for each webhook we need to set up in Acme ERP to point to the two other "sync data" flows.